Best Small Business Loans for Women

 +

 Businesses needing to purchase or upgrade equipment can borrow up to $150,000 with National Funding’s equipment financing and leasing program.
-No down payment or collateral is required, although an origination fee of 1.00% to 2.00% will apply.
-If approved, funds could hit your bank account in as soon as 24 hours.
+No down payment is required, though you’ll need to pay an origination fee.
+If approved, funds could hit your bank account in as little as 24 hours.
 And while some lenders charge prepayment penalties, you can get a discount when you repay your debt early.

-National Funding also offers a Guaranteed Lowest Payment for its equipment leasing — which applies if you find a better leasing rate with the exact terms and conditions and without contingencies.
-In addition, National Funding offers customized business term loans up to $500,000 with a special focus on female entrepreneurs, helping meet your business’s unique needs.
+National Funding also offers a Lowest Payment Guarantee for its equipment leasing, which applies if you find a better leasing rate with the exact terms and conditions and without contingencies.

 How to qualify